TomShirley/kavm/installation/microk8s/README.md

 ## Troubleshooting

-- kubectl just hangs and doesn't do anything?
+* kubectl just hangs and doesn't do anything?
   * At the moment microk8s is installing via multipass with a dynamic ip that gets changed when you restart your machine.
 Fix coming for this in the future (possibly we'll launch (create) the microk8s vm on a static lan ip if it's possible).
 For now, you need to re-import your kube config:

     ```powershell
     cd ~ && cd .\.kube\
     microk8s config > config
     ```

 ## Resetting your microk8s env

-- If you want to reset microk8s so that it's back to a fresh install and will remove everything in the node and start again: `microk8s reset --destroy-storage`
+* If you want to reset microk8s so that it's back to a fresh install and will remove everything in the node and start again: `microk8s reset --destroy-storage`

-- To delete the VM that runs microk8s, you can issue the following commands:
+* To delete the VM that runs microk8s, you can issue the following commands:

-    ```
+    ```shell
     multipass delete microk8s-vm
     multipass purge
     ```

     Alternatively, you can open hyper-v console and delete the vm instance through the ui.